tapis-project/documentation/source/technical/jobs.rst

 **description**
   Human readable job description. *MacroEnabled*, *Not Required* **archiveOnAppError**
-  Whether archiving should proceed even when the application reports an error.
+  *Deprecated.
+Use archiveMode.* Whether archiving should proceed even when the application reports an error.
 Default is *true*.
+**archiveMode**
+  Indicates if outputs should be archived after running the job.
+Default is *ALWAYS*.
 **execSystemId**
   Tapis execution system ID. *Inherit*.
 **execSystemExecDir**